Lime-Parallelogram/GitHub/README.md

     TAKEOVER_PIN = 4 # Only applicable if other boot animation is implemented

 > A file containing information about your OctoPrint instance must be placed inside 'config/printers'.
 Use the template.txt as a reference for the required format.
 ### **Note: Scripts using the neopixels library must be executed as root.**

+#### Installing:
+> The python script is best utilized when configured as a linux service.
+The required files for setting up a service are included with this repository.
+The script 'install.sh' is provided to automatically install and configure the service.

+> The service is installed as a root service as the neopixel library required root privileges.

+#### Uninstalling:
+> The script called 'uninstall.sh' will reverse all of the actions performed by 'install.sh'.

 ***
 ### Repository 🗀